 Kerry has been appointed for two years, lives in Northcote and has strong family connections to Yea and Flowerdale.
 Kerry works as a senior executive in local government and has a special interest in promoting community health and wellbeing, early years, youth, aged services and social justice.
 Kerry’s strengths are strategic leadership, community services, communications and stakeholder engagement.

 Jennifer has been appointed to the board for 3 years, having previously served as a board member several years ago.
 She lives in Yea and her family have farmed at Homewood for many generations.
 Jennifer holds qualifications in nursing, health professional education and simulation-based education, and is currently completing doctoral studies in medical education at the University of Melbourne where she also holds an appointment as a senior lecturer in medicine.
 Her skills include management of clinical risk, clinical education, patient safety and project management.
 Locally, Jennifer is currently treasurer of the Yea-Kinglake RSL.
 Jennifer is also a member of the Clinical Governance Committee.

 Dylan has been appointed for 3 years, works as Manager Program Management at Major Road Projects Victoria and lives in Melbourne having moved away from Shepparton in 2020.
 He is a Civil Engineer with experience in delivering significant infrastructure projects and programs.
 His career to date has comprised of various senior leadership roles within State and Local Government Agencies in Queensland and Victoria.
 Dylan holds Engineering and Project Management qualifications, is a Fellow of the Institution of Engineers Australia, a fellow of the Australian Institute of Project Management (AIPM) and Vice President of the Victorian Chapter of the Australian Institute of Project Management.
 Dylan is also a member of the Finance, Audit & Risk Management Committee.

 Teresa is a marketing executive with extensive and broad-based experience with leading organisations in the retail & education industries, including Nike, Bunnings, Kmart and Country Road.
 Particular expertise in creating and building brand equity and over 15 years’ experience in digital.
 A visionary and strategic thought leader with the ability to identify and act on opportunities for improved business performance.
 Deep hands-on understanding of governance, financials (managing P&L and budgets of up to $15m), and dealing with change, with outstanding communication skills, strong influencing skills and a natural flair for relationship building and complex stakeholder management.
 Teresa is also a member of the Clinical Governance Committee.

 Lisa is a newly appointed board member who is a recent graduate from the Australian Institute of Company Directors.
 Lisa lives in Melbourne with her family and dog.
 Lisa holds degrees in Occupational Therapy and Public Health.
 She has a strong interest in clinical governance, workforce, access, diversity and patient experience.
 Lisa also works as a senior health executive in metropolitan Melbourne.
 Lisa is also a member of the Clinical Governance Committee.

-Mr C Butler – Chief Executive Officer
+TBA – Chief Executive Officer

-Dr M Lowe – MBBS
+Dr Martin Lowe – MBBS

-Dr TC Chuah – MBBS
+Dr Teong Chuah – MBBS